kevin218/Eureka/docs/source/ecf.rst

 window_len
 ''''''''''
-Used during Optimal Extraction. window_len is only used when fittype = 'smooth'.
+Used during Optimal Extraction. window_len is only used when fittype = 'smooth' or 'meddata' (when computing median frame).
 It sets the length scale over which the data are smoothed.
 Default is 31.
+You can set this to 1 for no smoothing when computing median frame for fittype=meddata.
 For more information, see the source code of :func:`optspex.optimize<eureka.S3_data_reduction.optspex.optimize>`.

+median_thresh
+'''''''''''''
+Used during Optimal Extraction.
+Sigma threshold when flagging outliers in median frame, when fittype=meddata and window_len > 1.
+Default is 5.

 prof_deg
 ''''''''